steveskrip/WOFpy/docs/WOFpyODM2LBRproduction_installation_notes.md

 ## Installing the LBR ODM2 MySQL test database

-**Important Notes:**
-- This step should be the same for both server on AWS and local
+**Note 1: This step should be the same for both server on AWS and local**
-- *Do not use MySQL 5.7.
+**Note 2: Do not use MySQL 5.7.
 We've identified a problem in MySQL 5.7 with loading from the LBR sample database into a geometry column.
-MySQL 5.6 and 5.5 have been tested successfully.*
+MySQL 5.6 and 5.5 have been tested successfully.**

 1. Download the Little Bear River (LBR) test MySQL database